bjss-data-academy/python-essentials/01-variables.md

 This differs from strong, static typed languages such as Go, Java, C++ and C#.
 In those languages, you cannot change data type after it has been defined.
 In Python you can, and this changes some Python idioms (_pythonic_ code) available to you.

 Different approaches to typing are swings and roundabouts, really.
-Static and dynamic typed languages have opposing strnegths and weaknesses.
+Static and dynamic typed languages have opposing strengths and weaknesses.
 You win some, you lose some.

 ## Casting

 A _cast_ is when we take one data type and convert it into another.
 This is required in strongly typed languages.
 As one example, the text string `"26"` and the integer `26` are completely unrelated in a strongly typed language.

-Python allows us to explicitly change type using a cast:
+Python allows us to explicitly convert from one type to another using a cast:

 ```python
   quantity_as_text = "26"